davidstutz/kohana-media/README.md

 ## Usage

-**Note:** Currently the plugin expects the CSS and JS files to be found at the following paths:
+The configuration file allows to adjust the paths to the CSS and Javascript files.
+By default, the following paths are used:

+    return array(
-    $path = DOCROOT . 'media' .
+        'css' => DOCROOT . 'media' .
 DIRECTORY_SEPARATOR . 'css' .
-DIRECTORY_SEPARATOR // CSS
+DIRECTORY_SEPARATOR,
-    $path = DOCROOT . 'media' .
+        'js' => DOCROOT . 'media' .
 DIRECTORY_SEPARATOR . 'js' .
-DIRECTORY_SEPARATOR // JS

-These paths are hardcoded.
-I consider adding a configuration options for setting the paths.
+DIRECTORY_SEPARATOR,
+    );

 Used media - both CSS and JS - is managed by the current Media instance: